 Support.
-This policy issue merits discussion at the 2018 Study Issues Workshop.
+This policy issue merits discussion at the 2019 Study Issues Workshop.

 The City's current IPM policy has been in place since 2010.
 City maintenance staff receives annual training on the IPM policy and contractors are required to also comply with the policy when working on City property.
 In accordance with the IPM policy, pesticides are used only after other controls have been considered and applied.
 Additionally, the City provides education on IPM at environmental outreach events and participates in regional educational campaigns and hosts sustainable landscaping classes in partnership with the Bay Area Water Supply and Conservation Associate in spring and fall.
-While staff believes that the City's IPM Policy has been effective and overall use of pesticides of concern is minimal, staff supports the study and an evaluation of program.
+While staff believes that the City's IPM Policy has been effective and overall use of pesticides of concern is minimal, staff supports the Study and an evaluation of the program.

-Prepared by: Melody Tovar, Interim Director, Environmental Services

-Reviewed by: Teri Silva, Interim Assistant City Manager

-Approved by: Kent Steffens, Interim City Manager
+Prepared by: Melody Tovar, Regulatory Programs Division Manager, Environmental Services Reviewed by: Ramana Chinnakotla, Director, Environmental Services Reviewed by: Chip Taylor, Director, Public Works Reviewed by: Teri Silva, Assistant City Manager Approved by: Kent Steffens, City Manager